Wollivan/SquadronLeader/README.md

 - Health - 2

 Determine who starts with a high roll of a d8.
-Each player places their plane in front of them in turn, and not closer than the range string to another players’ plane token that has already been placed.
+Each player places their plane within 1 straight maneuver template from the edge of the playing area and not closer than the range string to another players’ token that has already been placed.
 If each player is controlling more than one plane, take in turns until each token is placed down.

 ### Move Stage: